-See Critical Incident Reporting, UPMC Community HealthChoices (Medical Assistance), Chapter N.

-Every Participant has the right to choose or change his or her own provider for medical and non-medical services.
+See: Critical Incident Reporting, UPMC Community HealthChoices (Medical Assistance), Chapter N. Every Participant has the right to choose or change their provider for medical and nonmedical services.
 Committed coordination and involvement in the Participant's PCPT may decrease such changes and lead to more consistent care and services.